JADE (programming language)

 JADE is a proprietary object-oriented software development and deployment platform product from the New Zealand-based Jade Software Corporation, first released in 1996.
-It consists of the JADE programming language, Integrated development environment and debugger, integrated application server and object database management system.
+It consists of the JADE programming language, integrated development environment and debugger, integrated application server and object database management system.

-Designed as an end-to-end development environment to allow systems to be coded in one language from the database server down to the clients, it also provides APIs for other languages, including .NET Framework, Java, C/C++ and Web services.
+Designed as an end-to-end development environment to allow systems to be coded in one language from the database server down to the clients, it also provides application programming interfaces (APIs) for other languages, including .NET framework, Java, C, C++, and Web services.

-Although a free limited licence is available for development, using the JADE platform requires per-process fees to be paid.
+The JADE platform is dual-licensed.
+For development, the free limited Jade Development Licence is provided.
+For deployment, a proprietary software licence mandates per-process fees.

 Language

 In syntax, JADE is very similar to Pascal; its syntax is based on the language Modula-2, which was derived from Pascal.
 While it includes innovations lacking in Pascal or Modula-2, it lacks certain features of other modern object-oriented languages such as C# and Java.

 JADE is able to import and run LINC 4GL programs and was initially its core role.